Policing and Crime Act 2017

 Overview

-This bill makes several amendments to existing legislation relating to policing and crime in the UK.
-Key changes include increasing maximum sentences for stalking offences, improving support for families at inquests involving police forces, and strengthening provisions for victims' rights.
+This bill makes several amendments to existing legislation concerning policing and crime.
+Key changes include increasing the maximum sentences for stalking and harassment offences, improving support for families at inquests involving police forces, and enhancing victim rights and protections within the criminal justice system.
+The bill also calls for an inquiry into alleged corrupt relationships between police and newspapers.

 Description